The impact solar light has on communities is truly remarkable.

 “The most important item I received in the OXFAM dignity kit is the Little Sun solar light, because I have a small child who needs to be taken care of in the night.”

 Nyanlok, South Sudan

 “I want to become a great teacher.
 I want to help children, particularly girls, in Afar who do not have access to education.”

 “I work as a midwife.
 By wearing the lamp around my neck, I can easily facilitate childbirth without problems.”

 Falmata Kimé, Niger

 Solar lamps can be used as a guiding light: Food, water, and shelter are the basic provisions needed by refugees and IDPs in emergency situations; what is often overlooked is that access to energy is also integral to sustaining life.
 A personal portable solar lamp is a cost-effective way to ensure the highest impact.
 Kerosene, candles, and disposable batteries are costly for refugees, while solar lamps create long-term independence.
 Read more!

 To improve the living conditions of people in refugee camps and students’ opportunities for education, we work closely with our partners to measure and evaluate the impact of solar energy on education, poverty, health, well-being, and the environment.
-Read more about how solar energy improves lives!
+Read more about our activities!

 - The Impact of Solar on Reading Skills, Ethiopia – Ministry of Education/Pro Pride Ethiopia (August 2017) Download